 The Centre for Aboriginal Economic Policy Research (CAEPR) is Australia’s foremost social science research body focusing on Indigenous economic and social policy from a national perspective.
 CAEPR aims to undertake social science research on Indigenous policy and development that is excellent by the best international and disciplinary standards and that informs intellectual understanding, public debate, policy formation and community action.
-Our website offers a number of features including open access to research results and publications, email notification of new content, RSS feeds, and links to CAEPR-related material on other sites.
+Our website offers a number of features including open access to research results and publications, RSS feeds, and links to CAEPR-related material on other sites.

 Call for Papers - Engaging Indigenous Economy Conference

 On 4 and 5 September 2014, CAEPR will host the Engaging Indigenous Economy: Debating Diverse Approaches Conference at the University Commons, ANU.
 Coinciding with the retirement from CAEPR of its founding Director, Professor Jon Altman, the Conference will engage with the themes of Jon's research across a variety of disciplines, including comparative modern hunter-gatherer studies; economic hybridity and alternate development; land rights, native title and mining; and sustainable land-based indigenous livelihoods.